MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part2.md

 ## On to Part 3

-To recap, you added a form in which the user can find and edit more information about each order.
-In the process, you used these elements:
+To recap, you added a form in which the user can show and edit a summary of each order, and you used these elements:

 - A form that shows data from the **Orders** entity: **Form1.DataSource =** `Orders`
 - A connection between the form and the list of orders in the gallery: **Form1.Item =** `Gallery1.Selected`